2022 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship: KnuckleMania 2
+BKFC KnuckleMania 2

-Bare Knuckle Fighting Championship: KnuckleMania 2 was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 19, 2022, at the Jackson Convention Complex in Hollywood, Florida, USA.
+BKFC KnuckleMania 2 was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 19, 2022, at the Jackson Convention Complex in Hollywood, Florida, USA.

 Background

 The main event featured a world title fight for the BKFC Lightweight Championship between the champion Luis Palomino and the challenger Martin Brown.

 The event featured the BKFC debut of former UFC fighters Chad Mendes and Mike Perry.

 The event also featured a fight for the vacant BKFC Women's Flyweight Championship Christine Ferea and Britain Hart.